 Developmental genetics of bacteria, yeast, animals and plants; mutant screens to investigate gene function; applications of genetically engineered plants and animals in biotechnology; safety and regulation of GE organisms.

-GENE 223 provides an overview of the genetic basis of development in a broad range of organisms - from microorganisms to animals and plants.
+GENE223 provides an overview of the genetic basis of development in a broad range of organisms - from microorganisms to animals and plants.
 Development specifies the morphology of these organisms.
-The paper includes examples of how genetic engineering is used to understand development and how genetics can be applied to biotechnology.
-Examples include genetic manipulation in animals, yeast and plants.
+The paper includes examples of how genetic engineering and genome editing are used to understand development and how genetics can be in a broad range biotechnology applications, including food production and medicine.
 The lecture course is complemented by a laboratory course that gives hands-on experience of methods that are used in developmental genetics and biotechnology.

 |Paper title||Developmental and Applied Genetics|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Recommended Preparation